 I am not good at taking care of myself.
 Let’s go ahead and get that out there.
-I’m a work in progress, and while I would like to think I’ve improved since we started traveling, I’m very aware there is a lot of room for growth.
-I bet my family is aware of that too.
-Ha!
+I’m a work in progress, and while I’ve improved since we started traveling, I recognize there’s still a lot of room for growth.
+I bet my family is aware of that, too.

 So, just know, if you’re having a hard time caring for yourself on the road, or in your sticks n’ bricks, you are not alone.
 It’s a pretty common parent thing to do, and we should make like Uncle Joey and “cut-it-out.”